eren35can/todo-web-app/README.md

 ```
 Build projet in 2 steps.

-1 - startup server and api
+1 - Startup server and api
 Go to folder
 ```bash
 cd backend
 ```